 By Mass Communication Specialist 3rd Class Will Hardy

-The Arleigh Burke-class, guided-missile destroyer USS McFaul (DDG-74) departed Thessaloniki, Greece Sept.
-2, 2019 after a scheduled port visit.
+The Arleigh Burke-class guided-missile destroyer USS McFaul (DDG-74) arrived in Thessaloniki, Greece, Aug.
+30, 2019 for a scheduled port visit.

 McFaul is currently supporting U.S. national security interests in Europe and the U.S. 6th Fleet area of operations before departing to the Atlantic Ocean.